Financial Aid Process

 - Apply for Foundation and Academic Scholarships

-If you wish to apply for a scholarship, click here, or contact the Butler Financial Aid Office to request an application.
+If you wish to apply for a scholarship, click 1314 or 1415 or contact the Butler Financial Aid Office to request an application.
 You may also request an application for scholarship via e-mail, be sure to include your mailing address.
 Students receiving Athletic Scholarships may not be eligible for Academic or Foundation Scholarships.
 The scholarship application priority date is March 1 for the following academic year but applications will still be accepted after this date.